 Supercritical CO2 extraction is commonly used to make hemp extracts, though this method can leave flavonoids and other interesting polar (water-soluble) compounds behind.
 Solvents are permitted to be used in the processing of foodstuffs under EU regulations, however, the types of solvent and amount of residue considered safe are clearly defined.
 Isolates are also generally manufactured with the use of solvents, and depending on the manufacturing process, they may not all be removed.
 So whether you are a manufacturer looking to check conformity with the specification, or a consumer looking for assurance that your product doesn’t contain unsafe residues, PhytoVista Laboratories can help.

 Pesticide residues are commonly found in many products destined for human consumption, however, many pesticides have been banned from being used and those that are allowed have strict limits as to how much is allowable as a residue.
 Even organic products may contain traces of pesticide, either through unauthorised use, environmental persistence, or contamination from adjacent crop spraying.
 Products that use an extraction and concentration process can also result in a concentrating effect of pesticide residues, so it is important that these have been tested.
-PhytoVista Laboratories uses a combination of LC-MS/MS and GC-MS to quantify up to 310 pesticides.
+PhytoVista Laboratories can provide testing using LC-MS or GC-MS to quantify up to 310 pesticides.

 Mycotoxins are naturally occurring compounds produced by certain types of moulds.
 They are toxic even in small quantities and are known carcinogens.
 For this reason, the amount of mycotoxins allowed in the food chain is strictly controlled.
 As with pesticides, mycotoxins can be concentrated at the extraction stage, therefore, it is important to test extracts and products made from extracts.

 For hemp products, we recommend Aflatoxins B1, B2, G1 G2 and Ochratoxin A. Others are available including ergot alkaloids.
-PhytoVista Laboratories uses highly sensitive and specific methodology utilising UHPLC-MS/MS to produce accurate and reliable results.
+PhytoVista Laboratories provides testing using highly sensitive and specific methodology utilising UHPLC-MS/MS to produce accurate and reliable results.

 The presence of microbes is common in all-natural products.
 Microbial and fungal values are not typically reported on a pass/fail basis.
 Rather, acceptable limits have been established and written into regulation.
 In the case of Bile Tolerant Gram-Negative Bacteria (eg. E.coli) the product should be tested to show that they are absent.
 Responsible cultivation, processing and manufacturing mitigate the risks associated with microbiological contamination, but as with many aspects of final product testing, evidence of safety is a requirement to ensure your products are compliant with regulations.